 If you’re seeking pure indulgence, The Candy Shop’s buttermilk pancakes are for you.
 The plate is lined with sweet strawberry mascarpone and dollops of Nutella foam while the cakes themselves are garnished with coffee meringue, freeze-dried berries and candyfloss.
 And just when you think the decadence stops there, you’re given the option of adding a scoop of Duck Island ice cream and bacon.
 The Candy Shop also offers a Korean take on the breakfast staple with its hotteok.
 The batter is mixed with rice flour and slowly pan-fried for a crispy exterior while achieving a chewy texture inside.
 It’s filled with mixed seeds, nuts, brown sugar and cinnamon and served with a generous scoop of vanilla Duck Island.

-20-minute pancake from Domain & Ayr Cafe
+20-minute pancakes from Domain & Ayr Cafe

 Ricotta pancake from Honey Bones

-Blueberry and apple compote pancakes from Kind
+Whole wheat pancakes from Kind